netbirdio/docs/docs/reference/netbird-commands.md

 Peers count: 2/3 Connected
 ```

-If you want to see more details about the peer connections, you can use the flag `--detail` or `-d`:
+If you want to see more details about the peer connections, you can use the `--detail` or `-d` flag:
 ```shell
 netbird status -d
 ```